Army ant: Reproduction responsibilities and problems

 In a colony, the queen is the primary individual responsible for reproduction in the colony.
 Analysis of genotypes have confirmed that workers are, on average, more closely related to the offspring of the queen than to that of other workers, and that workers rarely, if ever, reproduce.
 Three factors have been suggested to rationalize the loss of worker reproduction in the presence of a queen.
 First, if the worker reproduces, it lowers the general performance of the colony because it is not working.
 Second, workers increase their inclusive fitness by policing other workers because they themselves are more related to the queen's offspring than other worker's offspring.
 Lastly, the large male larvae become too large to be transported, forcing colonies with a sexual brood to nest for a period of 41–56 days, as compared to non-reproductive colonies that remain in the nest an average of 17 days before returning to a nomadic phase.
 This suggests that if workers produced male offspring, they might be hatched out of sync with the queen's sexual brood and not likely to be successfully reared to adulthood.

+Ant mills

+Army ants can get lost from the pheromone track while foraging, making the ants follow each other in a circular motion, potentially causing them to die of exhaustion.